hugoakerstrand/hugoakerstrand/README.md

 ### Hi there 👋
-I'm Hugo, a life scientist by training, holding a PhD in Developmental Immunology from Lund University, Sweden.
+I'm Hugo, a life scientist by training, holding a PhD in Developmental Immunology from Lund University, Sweden ([Pubmed profile](https://pubmed.ncbi.nlm.nih.gov/?term=Hugo+%C3%85kerstrand&sort=date&size=50)).

 I also love working with code and am always thinking about some new fun project!